audioxide/data/data/posts/20201126-articles-state-of-rapture-the-music-of-bioshock.md

 It called for something less colourful than traditional video game soundtracks, and Schyman had a willing partner in Ridgeway.
 “Sometimes you get into the right mindset,” Schyman says.
 “That was certainly one.
 I had a really good partner in Emily.
 She was open and experimental.
 Some people might have heard of the stuff I did and went, “That’s really too different for a game score.”
 She was the opposite.
 She loved it.
 It was the right people doing the right game.’

-The BioSchock soundtrack has two key strains that reflect its crumbling world.
+The *BioShock* soundtrack has two key strains that reflect its crumbling world.
 The first: grand classical arrangements.
 The second: dissonant avant-garde experimentation from the mid 20th century.

 Schyman’s early sources of inspiration lived against similar backdrops of malformed ideals.
 Of the early 20th century composers he mentions when we speak — Dmitri Shostakovich, Sergei Prokofiev, and Béla Bartók — two were Russian Soviets while the third lived through the collapse of the Austrian-Hungarian Empire.
 They were no strangers to utopian promises giving way to the same old human mess.